 Alameda has its own community-owed municipal utility, Alameda Municipal Power (AMP).
 AMP is managed by an independent Public Utilities Board which guides AMP’s policies.

-AMP’s electricity sources are very green and AMP is on-track to achieve its goal of 100% non-carbon power by 2020.
+On January 1, 2020, AMP began providing 100% non-carbon power to all customers.
 “Non-carbon” includes both renewable power (geothermal, landfill gas, wind) and large hydroelectric power (which is not considered “renewable” under state law but is a clean energy source).

 CASA SUPPORTS AMP IN ITS CLEAN ENERGY INITIATIVES AND ADVOCATES FOR:

 - Increasing purchases of renewable power once current contracts expire beginning in 2023